 For example, the amount of leverage that the chest muscles have to work against is a lot less for the bench press than for other chest exercises, like say, the dumbbell flye.
 So that lowers the resistance significantly when doing the bench press, for any amount of weight that you use.
 And that, in turn, lowers the amount of resistance-induced contraction (RC) generated in the chest muscles, and thus the level of intensity achieved.

 Plus, you can only generate a relatively small amount of dynamic contraction (DC) in the pectoral muscles when doing the bench press, due to the limited range of motion.
 You can’t even get close to your points of maximum dynamic contraction (DC) when doing the bench press, as you can when doing a chest exercise like the pec dec.
 Which means that you can’t even come close to achieving maximum intensity, or even high intensity in the pecs, when doing the bench press; regardless of how much weight you use.
-For more on that, read my article The Overrated Bench Press; Dethroning the King of Chest Exercises.
+For more on that, read my article check The Overrated Bench Press; Dethroning the King of Chest Exercises.

 But obviously, the “experts” who came up with and decided upon this definition for exercise intensity didn’t know about those other 4 factors that determine intensity.